 The Bureau of Educational and Cultural Affairs (ECA) at the U.S. Department of State fosters mutual understanding between the people of the United States and the people of other countries around the world.

-Course Level: This scholarship is available for pursuing undergraduate degree level.
+- Course Level: This scholarship is available for pursuing an undergraduate degree level.

-Study Subject: award is awarded for pursuing the courses offered by the universities at the undergraduate level.
+- Study Subject: Scholarship is awarded for pursuing the courses offered by the universities at the undergraduate level.

 To be eligible for a Gilman Scholarship, an applicant must: